Senior University Lecturer

 Tel: 01223 746426

 Dr Robbie Duschinsky is Head of the Applied Social Science Group within the Primary Care Unit, and Director of Studies in Sociology at Sidney Sussex College and a member of the Steering Committee of the PublicHealth@Cambridge Strategic Network.
-His two major research interests are the development and contexts of mental illness around the globe, and the use of qualitative methods within primary care research.
+His two major research interests are the development and contexts of mental illness, and the use of qualitative methods within primary care research.
 He has also published widely in the sociology of childhood and the family.

 Robbie is a member of the Wellcome Trust Expert Review Group for Medical Humanities.
 He holds a visiting position in the Department of Psychology at Stockholm University.